openaustralia/planningalerts/README.md

 If you're [using WriteIt](#integrating-with-writeit) then the next step is to **refresh the data source in WriteIt so it knows about the coucillors you've added to the popolo data**.
 Check that your refresh was successful by confirming that you now have the option to write to your newly added councillors in the [WriteIt frontend](http://planningalerts.writeit.ciudadanointeligente.org/en/write/who/).

-To **make sure the councillor images are cached** where PlanningAlerts knows to look for them [run the morph.io scraper](https://morph.io/openaustralia/australian_local_councillors_images) and wait for it to finish.
+**Run [the morph.io scraper](https://morph.io/openaustralia/australian_local_councillors_images) that copies the councillor’s images for use in PlanningAlerts**.
+Wait for it to finish running before continuing so that the councillors images are available for PlanningAlerts.

 Now **visit the authority admin page and click the “Load Councillors” button**.
 If you already have councillors in your database for this authority then this will update any changed attributes and add any new councillors.